Valladolid, Yucatán: Transportation

+The Tren Maya stops at Valladolid at the Valladolid railway station.

 Valladolid has a grid layout for streets and is connected to surrounding areas by federal highways.
 Highway 180 and its tolled variant both traverse the city and connect it to Cancún as well as archaeological sites.
 An Autobuses de Oriente bus terminal situated in the heart of the city also connects Valladolid to other parts of the Yucatán Peninsula.